rnestler/reboot-arch-btw/README.md

 ## Build

-This project requires Rust 1.76.0 or newer.
+This project requires the latest stable Rust version but may also be compatible with older Rust versions.
 Also you need to have dbus installed.

 ```Shell
 sudo pacman -S dbus